CrisSArenas/testrepo/README.md

 # testrepo

-# This is only a test repository created for the MIT course in data science open source tools
+# This is only a test repository created for the MIT's course about data science open source tools